What are Anti Dilutive Securities

 - If this ratio is less than basic EPS, a convertible preferred stock is dilutive and should be included in the calculation of diluted EPS.

-- If this ratio is greater than the basic EPS, then the convertible preferred stock is anti-dilutive security.
+- If this ratio exceeds the basic EPS, then the convertible preferred stock is anti-dilutive security.

 Recommended Articles

-This has been a guide to what is anti-dilutive securities.
+This has been a guide to what anti-dilutive securities are.
 Here we discuss how convertible debt and preferred stock can become anti-dilutive security with examples.
 You may also learn more about Corporate Finance from the following recommended articles –